I am currently employed as an Associate professor at the Division of Solid Mechanics, and dividing my time between research and teaching.

 I moved to Linköping in 2002 to study.
 After five years I obtained an MSc in Applied Physics and Electrical Engineering.
 Since then I have been working at the Division of Solid Mechanics, first on pressure estimation in arteries and later on modeling and optimization of active structures.
 The latter work eventually led to a doctoral degree in Engineering Mechanics in 2012.

-I'm interested in computational structural optimization in a fairly broad sense; i.e., computer-based methods for automatic design of load-carrying structures.
+I'm interested in computational structural optimization, i.e., computer-based methods for automatic design of mechanical structures with optimal properties.

 Robust topology optimization

 Robust topology optimization (TO) is about methods to design structures that are robust with respect to uncertain variations in loading, geometry and material properties.
 I'm currently involved in the research projects "Mathematical games for worst-case oriented robust topology optimization" and "Optimization of composite structures under uncertainty".

 I've released a code for solving smooth, non-linear optimization problems with matrix inequality constraints in Matlab that is used in some of my research on robust TO.
 You can find it here.

 Another research interest is design optimization of active structures.
 Specifically, I work on so-called Neuro-Mechanical Oscillators (NMOs).
 These are bio-inspired mechanical network structures made up from simple elements, each containing an actuator and an artificial neuron.